noble-ai/rescript-prelude/docs/index.md

 ### Array.every

 `let every: (t<'a>, 'a => bool) => bool`
-Use all instead: Renamed to match Promise, Result, etc
+[!WARNING] Use all instead: Renamed to match Promise, Result, etc [!WARNING]

 ### Array.everyi

 `let everyi: (t<'a>, ('a, int) => bool) => bool`
-Use alli instead: : Renamed to match Promise, Result, etc
+[!WARNING] Use alli instead: : Renamed to match Promise, Result, etc [!WARNING]

 ### Array.some